-How the Children's Hunger Alliance, Mid-Ohio Food Collective, Lifecare Alliance and Service! are addressing a rapidly growing consequence of coronavirus-related closings and job loss: food insecurity.
+How the Children's Hunger Alliance, Mid-Ohio Food Collective, Lifecare Alliance and Service! are addressing a rapidly growing consequence of the pandemic: food insecurity.

 At the start of the coronavirus pandemic, staff at the Children’s Hunger Alliance noticed a young woman making regular visits to its meal site at the Columbus Metropolitan Library’s Northern Lights Branch.
 They learned she was a mother whose children had, before the pandemic, received two meals a day in school.
 She had held onto her job, but she saw her hours reduced.
 Hers was a family in need.